LonicaMewinsky/gif2gif/README.md

  - All images in a single batch will be blended together.
 May help with consistency between frames.
  - Drop or select gif in the script's box; a preview should appear if it is a valid animated gif.
  - Inpainting works, but currently limited to one mask applied to all frames equally.
+   - Optionally blend all frames together for more predictable inpaint coverage.
  - Adjust desired FPS if needed/wanted.
 Default slider position is original FPS.
  - Add interpolation frames if wanted.
 Preview should render.
    - Count of interp frames represent the number of blend steps between keyframes.